UltraMessaging/smx_perf/README.md

 In the "smx_perf_sub" program, this is simply an empty "for" loop that spins a requested number of times (see the
 ["-s spin_cnt"](#spin-count) command-line option).
-If the receiver spins only 3 times for each received message, this allows the sender to update the shared memory before the receiver has finished.
+If the receiver spins only three times for each received message, this allows the sender to update the shared memory before the receiver has finished.
-This greatly increases the speed of that send operation, and it also increases the speed of the subsequent read operation.
+This greatly increases the speed of that send operation, and also increases the speed of the subsequent read operation.
-Informatica has seen throughput increase by a factor of more than 4 by simply adding that little bit of work to the receiver.
+Informatica has seen throughput increase by over 400% by simply adding that little bit of work to the receiver.
 The memory accesses just miss each other instead of colliding.

 This effect can be demonstrated in [Receiver Workload](#receiver-workload).
-Note that the effect is more-pronounced with smaller messages sizes.
+Note that the effect is more pronounced with smaller messages sizes.

 In a real-world environment where traffic bursts intensely, followed by periods of idleness, it frequently happens that the first message of a burst will have the contention, but many of the subsequent messages in the burst can avoid the contention.
-However, this is typically not something that can be counted on.
+However, this is typically not something that you can count on.
 So for this report, the "fully-contended" throughput is the one we emphasize.
-If in practice the sender and receiver sometimes synchronize in a way that improves throughput, that's a nice benefit, but not a guarantee.
+If, in practice, the sender and receiver sometimes synchronize in a way that improves throughput, that's a nice benefit, but not a guarantee.

 ## CODE NOTES